A hit-and-run scooter crash nearly killed him. Now he’s fighting for the data that could reveal the rider’s identity.

 [His first mistake was robbing a bank, police say.
 His second was allegedly fleeing on an electric scooter.]

 The struggle to retrieve rider information from e-scooter companies after hit-and-run accidents has vexed victims ever since e-scooters began appearing around the country last summer.
-The results of those efforts are mixed and often vary by location, with many victims claiming that scooter companies refuse to return their calls or provide them with data that could be used to track down reckless riders.
+The results of those efforts are mixed and often vary by location, and many victims claim that scooter companies refuse to return their calls or provide them with data that could be used to track down reckless riders.

 Cases can be further complicated when e-scooters are used by underage riders who either swiped someone else’s vehicle or used a parent’s credit card information and license to rent one, potentially blurring liability in an accident.